JaGure/CIS190-Final-Project/README.md

 ## External Libs

-This may change depending on our needs but for now the plan is to use:

-- Boost.Asio - a networking library
-- SFML (for graphics)
+- SFML (for graphics and networking)

 ## C++ Features